Typoo06/typoo06.github.io/src/content/posts/writeups/Codys_First_Blog/Codys_First_Blog.md

 <?php echo readfile("index.php")?>
 <?php echo file_get_contents("index.php")?>
 ```
-2. After submitting comments, those are appered in admin panel, but still invisible in client side. in this period, our payloads still exists as a string and actually they were not triggered.
-So, i need to find a way to trigger these payloads.
+2. Upon submission, the comments appeared in the admin panel but remained invisible on the client side.
+At this stage, the payloads were stored strictly as plain text and did not execute
-3. After conducting some research, i discovered that the application can be exploited by using the admin panel to approve a crafted comment.
-By sending a request with the */?page=http://localhost/index* parameter and viewing the page source, the third flag is revealed
+3. To trigger the execution, I approved the crafted comment via the admin panel.
+Sending a subsequent request with the */?page=http://localhost/index* parameter forces the server to evaluate the stored payload, then the third flag is revealed
 ![Third flag](flag-2.png)

 ### Let's dive deep into how it work